SAMURAii-7/In-Memory-File-System/README.md

 -   `cp`: copy a file or directory
 -   `rm`: remove a file or directory

+## Implementation

+The core data structure is the `Directory` class, which models file system directories and holds a map of children (subdirectories or files).
+This class forms a `tree`-like structure where each directory has a reference to its parent, enabling easy navigation from child to parent.
+The get_absolute_path function efficiently traverses the file system to locate a specific directory based on an absolute path.
+I have implemented robust error handling for scenarios like invalid paths and insufficient command arguments.
+Notably, improvements include enhancing the `ls` command to display full item paths, refining the `cd` command to support both absolute and relative paths, and addressing formatting issues in commands like `echo`.
+I have also added the `grep` command which searches for a string in a file and prints the matching lines.
+The program supports saving the state of the file system to a JSON file and loading it back.

 ### It also supports storing the state of the file system in a JSON file and loading it back.

 ## Prerequisites